Marie McMillin: Military service

 McMillin was discharged from the Army in October 1945.

 Later years

 After being discharged from the army, McMillin resumed her pre-war aviation career.
-In 1947 McMillin was injured by Walter Atkinson, who had pushed several women, including McMillin, onto the floor on an Astoria street.
+In 1947 McMillin was injured by Walter Atkinson, who had pushed several women, including McMillin, onto the floor.
 He was later convicted on an assault charge.
-For a while, it knocked her confidence, but after the conviction, she slowly regained her confidence back.
-By the end of 1949, McMillin had officially made another 8 official jumps, bringing her total to 698.

-McMIllin made her 699th, and final, jump on August 25, 1952.
+McMillin made her 699th, and final, jump on August 25, 1952.
 She jumped in Asbury Park, New Jersey, to mark the start of the American Legion convention.